-Return to Osaka and enjoy lunch in Dotonbori or the surrounding downtown area of Osaka, famous for its eye-catching signage and billboards.
+After lunch, return to Osaka and enjoy a stroll in Dotonbori or the surrounding downtown area of Osaka, famous for its eye-catching signage and billboards.

 Finally, visit the famous Osaka Castle, known for its views of the city.

 Please note since the castle is a defensive structure, there are a number of slopes on the way to the keep.